Malaysia–Thailand border: History

 The border between Thailand or Siam and the sultanates of the Malay Peninsula (Peninsular Malaysia today) has varied throughout history.
 The southern part of today Thailand has always been populated by Malays and traditional Malay sultanates of Kedah (of which Perlis, Setul was part), Kelantan, Pattani (which consist of the areas of Singgora, Yala, Ligor) and Terengganu came under Siamese influence in the 19th century.
 The Malay states immediately to the south, namely Perak and Pahang were independent sultanates until the British started asserting influence over them in the late 1800s.

 In 1785, the British obtained the island of Penang from the Sultan of Kedah.
 The channel between the island and the mainland of peninsular Malaysia became the border between British territory and Kedah.

 On 6 May 1869, the United Kingdom and Siam signed an agreement known as the Bangkok Treaty of 1869 where Siam ceded a piece of territory on the mainland opposite Penang to the United Kingdom.
 The territory became known as Province Wellesley (known as Seberang Perai today).
 The treaty also defined the border between British and Siamese territory and this border remains the boundary line between Penang and Kedah today, although both are now constituent states of Malaysia.

 On 9 July 1909, the United Kingdom and Siam signed another agreement in Bangkok.
 Known as the Anglo-Siamese Treaty of 1909, the agreement stated the states of Kedah, Kelantan, and Terengganu belong to the United Kingdom while Pattani fell into Siamese hands.
 The treaty, in one of its four annexes, defined the border between British and Siamese territories.
 This border ultimately became today's border between Malaysia and Thailand.

 Thailand regained influences of the Kedah, Kelantan, and Terengganu during World War II when the Japanese handed them over to the kingdom, thus moving the Malay States-Siamese border southwards again.
 The states were returned to the British at the end of the war.

 Disputes

-The Sadao checkpoint (Ban Dan Nok), just across the Malaysia-Thailand border marked by the border stone in front.
-Photo taken from the Malaysian (Kedah) side of the border.
+A double fence runs parallel to the Malaysia-Thailand border outside urban areas.
+Photo taken from Sadao District, Songkhla, Thailand, looking into Perlis, Malaysia.

 There are two stretches of the Malaysia–Thailand border which is subject to dispute.
 The first involves the land border in the Bukit Jeli (Jeli Hill) at the headwaters of the Golok River and the second involves the continental shelf boundary in the Gulf of Thailand.
 Neither dispute has resulted in aggression between the two countries.